VasilyMorzhakov/markup_server/README.md

 This is a markup server, which may be connected to an ML core.

-Environmental variables:
-   SECRET_KEY - random key
-   MONGO_DB_ADDRESS - like mongodb:// ....  , that contain everything to connect
-   MONGO_COLLECTION - just a name of the collection for this service AWS_KEY
-   AWS_KEY_ID

 Pay attention to YOUR_SITE before build docker - this should correspond to your site name.

 To run the docker from Docker Hub, for example: